 Because the app is integrated with iPhoto and iTunes, you won't have to import any files – they are already there.

-Since recently iMovie also supports 4K video editing, which allows you to create movies at a stunning resolution.
+Since recently iMovie also supports 4K video editing on a Mac, which allows you to create movies at a stunning resolution.
 You can download iMovie for free from the Mac App Store.

 - Seamless integration with Apple devices.

 - Multiple video sharing options (Mail Drop, YouTube, Vimeo).

 - A limited number of video formats supported.

 - Every media file is stored on the device, which leads to excessive disk space usage.

 If you think you can't do professional video shooting with free software, you haven't tried Lightworks, a video editor for Mac that's packed with tons of high-end features.
 Because Lightworks comes as two licenses, Free and Pro, some of these advanced features could be the part of a paid plan.
 But worry not, you get just enough to create a high-quality movie.